mitheelramdaw/theDevForum/README.md

 - If the scan doesn't work, type in the address manually
 - Wait for the loading to complete in the temrinal

+- Close ExpoGo on phone to scan again for new scan (changed dirctories/repos/etc)